kadirboylu/marvel-api-assessment/README.md

-# Math Game
+# Marvel API Assessment

-A Math Game built with React.
+A Marvel web app built with React.

 [See Demo App on Netlify](#)